Here’s my take on healthy low fat banana nut bread.

 This recipe doesn’t call for any special ingredients usually associated with low fat baking.
 No egg whites.
 No applesauce.

 All the moisture necessary comes from lots of ripe mashed bananas.
-The only fat in the recipe comes from the egg yolks and walnuts – 2 very healthy sources of fat – in my opinion.
+The only fat in the recipe comes from the egg yolks and walnuts – two very healthy sources of fat – in my opinion.

 For the best banana bread make sure your bananas are very very ripe.